ahmedrangel/discord-app-workers-template/README.md

 export const STRING_COMMAND_EXAMPLE = {
   name: "string",
   description: "command description.",
   options: [ // Use options if you need the user to make any input with your commands
     {
-      "name": "text",
+      name: "text",
-      "description": "field description.",
+      description: "field description.",
-      "type": CommandType.STRING,
+      type: ApplicationCommandOptionType.String,
-      "required": true
+      required: true
     }
   ]
 };